The impact of mass-dependent stochasticity at cosmic dawn: Results

 \section{Results}

-We present our model for the UV luminosity function in Section~\ref{sec:lf} and the luminosity density in Section~\ref{sec:lum_density}.
+We present our model\footnote{Tabulated version of the UVLF and luminosity density predictions are available online at: \url{https://github.com/violagelli/Stochastic_model_UVLF}} for the UV luminosity function in Section~\ref{sec:lf} and the luminosity density in Section~\ref{sec:lum_density}.
 In Section~\ref{sec:pred} we make predictions for other independent observables: galaxy clustering, the reionization timeline, and galaxy SEDs; which could be combined with the LF to constrain the level of stochasticity.